steve011/booklocator/README.md

 DB Project

-Make sure the following appears in all of you php files in order to connect to the database.
+<b>Make sure the following appears in all of you php files in order to connect to the database:</b>

 ```
 #!/usr/local/bin/php